nebulis33/linda-blog/_drafts/some-pitfalls-of-writing-advice.md

   may not be good for another.

 ---
-Over the years of climbing my way up the ladder in the world of writing, I’ve read and heard countless pieces of advice on how to be a writer and here’s what I’ve concluded: be wary of advice.
+Over the years of climbing my way up the ladder in the world of writing, I’ve read and heard countless pieces of advice on how to be a writer, and here’s what I’ve concluded: be wary of advice.
 There is no lack of information on the best practices of writing, but is it all good?
 Absolutely not.
 Why?
 Because we all have our own writing practices that work for us.

 What works for [Sarah Gullund](https://www.google.com/search?q=Sarah+Gulland+books&oq=Sarah+Gulland+books&aqs=chrome..69i57j33i160.3727j0j4&sourceid=chrome&ie=UTF-8 "Sarah Gullund") Doesn’t necessarily work for [Emily Giffin](https://www.google.com/search?ei=GTTNX9rzHczIsAXov5q4Dw&q=emily+giffin+books&oq=Emily+Giffin+books&gs_lcp=CgZwc3ktYWIQARgAMgUIABCxAzICCAAyBggAEAcQHjIGCAAQBxAeMgYIABAHEB4yBggAEAcQHjICCAAyAgguMgIIADICCAA6BQghEKsCOgQIABANUOXUAliA8QJgj4MDaAFwAHgAgAGOAYgB5g6SAQQwLjE1mAEAoAEBqgEHZ3dzLXdpesABAQ&sclient=psy-ab "Emily Giffin") (two of my favorite authors, by the way).
 The key is finding what works for YOU.